Guildportal has closed down! This review is no longer valid.

 Let me start with how intuitive GuildPortal can get as it does not require anyone to have a programming background to use its features.
 The point-and-click tools provide everything that any online gaming community requires.
 I’m glad to find out that GuildPortal supports HTML, CSS and server-side scripts.
 Upon arranging widgets and tools, I quickly realized that GuildPortal allows a lot of flexibility on my part.
 I can click and drag widgets anywhere I want them to appear on my pages and as I was creating my guild site pages, I experienced what other guild hosts should have provided – all the power and control that guild site admins should have.
 Their community management tools are one of the most powerful I have come across partnered with the most active and committed staff.
 Now that is saying too much early on a review but let’s see the rest of the features if it lives up to GuildPortal’s claim that they are the Leader in Guild Hosting even with all guild host services combined.

 As an element that helps define how a guild community can become united, I always place high importance in a guild site’s forums.
-It is where members interact and keep a tab on each other’s achievements, insights and plans so my when expectations were high when I looked at GuildPortal’s forums when i started this Guildportal review.
+It is where members interact and keep a tab on each other’s achievements, insights and plans so my when expectations were high when I looked at GuildPortal’s forums when I started this Guildportal review.
 Yes, I was not let down as I found all the stuff I’d expect and even more.
 It facilitates mobile updating by sending a text message on my phone when a member has replied to any topic I have subscribed.
 For someone who has to juggle work and family time, this feature is very useful for me because I can easily monitor the happenings of my guild.
-There is also the convenience of forum handles where members can change their name while in the forums to differentiate it to their log in names.
+There is also the convenience of forum handles where members can change their name while in the forums to differentiate it to their login names.
 They are also given plenty of freedom in customizing their signature and uploading custom thumbnail images.
 The signature has a lot of options through custom content, an image or a combination of both or even something generated by their custom signature generator.
 How sleek is that!
 Plus, voting polls can be easily added to any new topic but this is not really something unique but what’s great about it in GuildPortal is that the topics can be kept at the top of the list or as they say, “sticky” or I can lock topics if I don’t want any more additional posts on it and I can move different forums too.

 For example, you have several alliances in WoW and if you wanted to share a forum with them, you can easily create a sub-forum by setting it up in the Control Panel.

-What’s more, you can encourage members and alliances to post more through five different ranks that is categorized through the number of posts they’ve made.
-After that, you can assign custom rank titles that appears under the rank images to give recognition to those who are most active and responsive in the forums.
+What’s more, you can encourage members and alliances to post more through five different ranks that are categorized through the number of posts they’ve made.
+After that, you can assign custom rank titles that appear under the rank images to give recognition to those who are most active and responsive in the forums.
 There is also the feature, Extended Security where you can specify only certain users to access individual forums which they can moderate, without having to give them admin rights over the other areas of my guild site.

 GuildPortal Raid Calendar